rmaziarka/radekmaziarka.pl/page/content/pl/posts/2022/2022-06/conways-law-in-practice/index.md

 During the [Devoxx](https://devoxx.pl/talk-details/?id=2313) conference I gave a presentation entitled "Loosely-Coupled Architecture - how to get rid of the domino effect".

-Slides and other resources from my presentation are available at [Miro](https://miro.com/app/board/uXjVOyGoCqg=).
+Slides and other resources from my presentation are available on [Miro](https://miro.com/app/board/uXjVOyGoCqg=).